noelmace/angular-transition-sugar/README.md

 to Angular 1.5+, in the way that it doesn't make radical transformations or additions, but provide only a "simpler way" to write Angular 1.5+ projects with ES6 and SystemJS, with a closer style to Angular 2.

+> :warning: **WARNING**
+>
-*As this project is at an early stage, we can't guaranty, as long as the 1.0.0 version hasn't been released, that it's usage will stay as it is.
-For now, we doesn't recommand to use it in production, unless you are ready to follow the constant upgrades and to contribute to the project.
-Please follow the issues to do so.*
+> *As this project is at an early stage, we can't guaranty, as long as the 1.0.0 version hasn't been released, that it's usage will stay as it is.
+For now, we don't recommand to use it in production, unless you are ready to follow the constant upgrades and to contribute to the project.
+Please follow the [issues](https://github.com/noelmace/angular-transition-sugar/issues) to do so.*

 install
 ---------